usnistgov/ABDNavigator/README.md

-# Project Name: ABDNavigator
+# ABDNavigator (Atom-Based Device Navigator)

-## Project Description:
 Scanning probe control and sample navigation for atom-based devices.

 ## Project Components:
-**ABDNavigator** is the navigation interface and is the primary interface seen by the end-user.
-It is meant to be user friendly with a google-maps-like interface in which elements of the "map" such as images and labels are editable.
+**ABDNavigator** is the primary interface seen by the end-user.
+It is meant to be user friendly with a google-maps-like interface in which elements of the "map" such as scanning probe images, optical images, lithographic designs, and labels are editable and can be overlayed and aligned with one another.

-**ABDController** is designed to communicate with a scanned probe controller, providing a means for the ABDNavigator to communicate with a scanning probe.
+**ABDController** is designed to interface with a scanned probe controller, providing a means for the ABDNavigator to communicate with and control a scanning probe.
 Currently an interface to the ScientaOmicron Matrix controller is implemented, though by design ABDController can be extended in a modular fashion to implement communication with other scanning probe controllers that provide sufficient APIs.

 ## Contents:
-1. Installation (ABDNavigator)
-1. Installation (ABDController)
+1. Installation
 1. Usage (how to run ABDNavigator)
 1. Contributing
 1. License
 1. How to cite

-## 1. Installation (ABDNavigator):
+## 1. Installation:
-**ABDNavigator Dependencies:**

-## 2. Installation (ABDController):
-**ABDController Dependencies:**

-## 3. Usage (how to run ABDNavigator):
+## 2. Usage (how to run ABDNavigator):

-## 4. Contributing:
+## 3. Contributing:

-## 5. License:
+## 4. License:
 See [LICENSE.md](https://github.com/usnistgov/ABDNavigator/blob/master/LICENSE.md).

-## 6. How to cite:
+## 5. How to cite:
 DOI comming soon.